A square meter of labradorite costs less than a punnet of strawberries: Ukraine moves to tax raw stone exports

 The logic is straightforward: exporting raw blocks becomes unprofitable, while shifting to processed output does not.

 Up to 80% of this material was shipped to China.
 Chinese plants bought the blocks, cut and polished them, and sold the slabs for $150 to $200 per square meter.
 Finished facade panels, staircases, and architectural elements commanded several times more.
-The entire spread between the ten dollars that stayed in Ukraine and the $960 paid by the end customer was captured abroad.
+The entire spread between the $415 Ukraine receives per cubic metre of raw block and the several thousand dollars that the same volume commands as finished product on international markets was captured abroad.

 What the industry association says